rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-actions/index.rst

 is shared.
 This process is also called *image sharing*.
 You can find more information on image sharing on the page,
 :ref: `cloud-images-sharing-models`.

-* To find out how to create an image member using the Cloud Control panel click `here <https://support.rackspace.com/how-to/sharing-images-in-the-cloud-control-panel/>`__.
+* To find out how to create an image member by using the Cloud Control panel click `here <https://support.rackspace.com/how-to/sharing-images-in-the-cloud-control-panel/>`__.

-* To find out how to create an image member using the API click `here <https://developer.rackspace.com/docs/cloud-images/v2/api-reference/image-sharing-operations/#create-image-member>`__.
+* To find out how to create an image member by using the API click `here <https://developer.rackspace.com/docs/cloud-images/v2/api-reference/image-sharing-operations/#create-image-member>`__.